fernandahenderikx/HOTPSD/README.md

 # HOTPSD
 This repository includes code and data used in the analysis for "Taxon-specific community structure partitions marine particle size spectra into stable and dynamic components".
 Further documentation and code organizing is currently underway.
+Data are found in "data" folder.
+To re-run analysis, see mfiles/MAIN file, which reproduces all paper figures and runs statistical tests.
+For all mfiles, make sure the path for the data folder (datadir) is appropriately referenced in your local computer.